 In this post, you’ll learn how to use the best simple swing trading strategies, how to look for stocks to trade, and some of the best setups for generating profits.

-Essentially, this is a method that’s accessible to new traders, so it’s a great skill set to have in your repertoire. alt
+Essentially, swing trading is a method that’s accessible to new traders, so it’s a great skill set to have in your repertoire. alt

-For many people, this is the perfect way to ease into trading, and can help build good habits that will serve you no matter which other directions your future investing takes you.
+For many people, swing trading is the perfect way to ease into trading, and can help build good habits that will serve you no matter which other directions your future investing takes you.

-Here’s an introduction to swing trading — what it is, how to look for stocks to trade, and some of the best setups for generating profits.
+Here’s an introduction to swing trading — what it is, how to look for stocks to trade, and some of the best setups & swing trading strategies for generating profits.

 Download a PDF version of this post as PDF.